cs573-22s/a2-DataVis-5ways/README.md

 - **6 Replications**: Because I wanted to compare Excel and Google Sheets I made 6 different versions of the plot.
 - **Background Grids & Legends**: In each tool, I made it a point to try and preserve all aspects of the plot, which included the background color, grids, and legends.
 This ended up being the area where many tools differed in their ability, so it was a good thing to test.
+- **Bar Graph Legend**: For the D3 example, I wanted to try and create a smaller graph inside of the legend like we had seen in one example in class.
+Creating the bar graph axes was sort of similar to the scatterplot but wasn't too bad to set up.
+Most of the technical skills went into grouping and counting the dataset for 'Manufacturer'.
+I realized I couldn't just read through the dataset, I had to transform the data to count the occurrences of each brand to plot them accurately.

 ### Design Achievements
 - **Color Choice**: I didn't care for the default color choice because I can't easily tell the difference between (Mercedes and Toyota) and (Honda and Ford).